hotosm/osm-country-exports/Readme.md

-## HDX Extractor
+## OSM2hdx

+This repo has two main scripts :
-The **HDX Extractor** script is designed to trigger extraction requests for countries which will be later pushed to [HDX platform](https://data.humdata.org/).
+The **osm2hdx Extractor** script is designed to trigger extraction requests for countries which will be later pushed to [HDX platform](https://data.humdata.org/).
 It utilizes Raw Data API for data extraction.
 For more complex queries navigate to [osm-rawdata module](https://github.com/hotosm/osm-rawdata/)

+The **osm2hdx Visualizer** script is desinged to visualize the exports in tree structure for browsing, monitoring and downloading
 ## Table of Contents
 - [Getting Started](#getting-started)
   - [Prerequisites](#prerequisites)